 Possession of marijuana paraphernalia is a civil offense in Maryland, but any sale or advertising are illegal unless intended, marketed, and used only for legal purposes.
 Paraphernalia includes all drug-related items, including objects used in the cultivation, harvesting, storage, testing, analysis, concealment or use of marijuana.

 Possession and use.
-Possession of paraphernalia is a civil offense, subject to a fine not exceeding $500.
+Possession of paraphernalia is a civil offense.

 Sale to a minor.
 Selling cannabis paraphernalia to a minor at least three years younger than the seller is likewise a misdemeanor, punishable by up to eight years in prison and $15,000.